Moving to Scotland

 The ASL Act says that a child has ‘additional support needs’ if they need extra or different help compared to other children their age in their local area.
 It says that local authorities must give each child with additional support needs the help they need to fully benefit from their education.
 It doesn’t say how much or what type of support each child should get, because every child’s situation is different.

 The law also says that children and young people can have additional support needs for any reason.
 This means that a pupil doesn’t need a diagnosis to be able to get the help they need at school or nursery.
-This is a bit different from many other countries, for example in England where they talk about ‘special educational needs’ (SEN).
+This is a bit different from many other countries, for example in England where they talk about ‘special educational needs and disabilities’ (SEND).

 Our page What the law says about additional support for learning explains more.